BCarnaval/dvmc-impurity-solver/samples/CPT/README.md

 </div>

-This directory contains a direct application of the dVMC software usage to compute the ground state of a small 3x4 cluster then using the Q-matrix representation in cluster perturbation theory (CPT) to output the Fermi surface of the system by calling PyQCM library.
+This directory contains a direct application of the dVMC software to compute the ground state of a small 3x4 cluster then using the Q-matrix representation in cluster perturbation theory (CPT) to output the Fermi surface of the system by calling PyQCM library.